Jean-Baptiste de Sade, Seigneur de Sade, Seigneur de Saumane et Beauregarde, read again his copy of a 1911 Encyclopædia Britannica entry.

 The disgraceful, embarrassing, demeaning, outrageous, degrading entry.

 The one stating Jean-Baptiste's probable descendant Donatien Alphonse François was a 'licentious writer' known for 'vicious practices' and 'obscene novels.'

-Condemned to death for an 'unnatural offence . . .
+Condemned to death for an 'unnatural offence,' he'd . . .

 We're very sorry, but this content is only available to current subscribers.